gosiacodes/Weather-app-with-Weatherbit-API/README.md

-## ✨ Weather app with Weatherbit API and anime.js ✨
+## ✨ Weather App with Weatherbit API and anime.js ✨
-Weather app with API and anime.js - school project at JavaScript1 course (2022)
+Weather App with API and anime.js - school project at JavaScript1 course (2022)

 https://margareta75.github.io/Weather-app-with-Weatherbit-API/